vippsas/vipps-developers/vipps-getting-started.md

 Please note: Partners should use
 [partner keys](https://github.com/vippsas/vipps-partner/blob/main/README.md#partner-keys).

-Partners must always send the `Merchant-Serial-Number` header, and we recommend that _everyone_ sends it, also when using the merchant's own API keys.
-The `Merchant-Serial-Number` header can be used with all API keys, and can speed up any troubleshooting of API problems quite a bit.

 **Please note:** You can have multiple access tokens being used at the same time.